alternative-macro-signals/api-docs/docs/api-reference/endpoints/nipi.md

 ## 📌 Overview

-The `/nipi` endpoint provides access to the News Inflationary Pressures Indices, a daily diffusion index showing the balance of positive and negative short-term inflation news.
+The `/nipi` endpoint provides access to the [News Inflationary Pressures Indices](https://alt.ms/nipi), a daily diffusion index showing the balance of positive and negative short-term inflation news.

-The `/nipi` endpoint provides access to the [NIPI databases](https://alt.ms/nipi), providing daily inflation news measures for 23 countries.

-The `/nipi` endpoint represents the current data vintage.
-Small data revisions can happen within a 48 hours window.
-To access vintages (point-in-time snapshots) of the data, please use the /nipipoi endpoint [forthcoming].

 The reported indices fluctuate around 50 which is reached when the volume of positive and negative news are equal.

 A NIPI index value above (below) 50 suggests near-term inflation is about to increase (decrease).

-broadly similar to our [Real-time NewsBot app](https://nb-data.alternativemacrosignals.com/), with a few additional features.
+The NIPI aggregates news over the a 30-days rolling period.

+The data accessible through the `/nipi` endpoint is the current data vintage.
+Small data revisions can happen within a 48 hours window.
+Vintages (point-in-time snapshots) of the data will be available in the future through the `/nipipoi` endpoint.

 ## Authentication